La Paz Day Tour: Lake Titicaca and Isla Del Sol - Bolivia Hop | Bolivia Hop

 Hop News

 As my eyes adjusted to the morning light that peeked in my window, I awakened, ready to start the day.
-Today my boyfriend and I were going to travel with Bolivia hop, a bus company that provides a hop on, hop off service.
-I was looking forward to the trip we chose: La Paz Day Tour to Copacabana and Lake Titicaca.
+Today my boyfriend and I were going to travel with Bolivia Hop, a travel company that was recommended to us by many friends and travelers who had used the service.
+The trip we chose was the La Paz Day Tour which fit perfectly with our itinerary and seemed to offer a great day activity.

-We climbed onto the bus and were greeted by sleepy-eyed travellers much like ourselves, all excited to commence the day’s adventure.
+We climbed onto the bus and were greeted by sleepy-eyed travelers much like ourselves, all excited to commence the day’s adventure.

 After the usual fussing and getting settled in we made our way out of La Paz, passing out through the city, watching the world outside slowly come to life.
 It was a chilly morning, but we were warmly wrapped with cozy blankets provided by the bus.